A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Well-posedness

-In this section we study briefly the well-posedness of the BBM-BBM system \eqref{eq:bbm2a}--\eqref{eq:bbm2b}.
-For simplicity we assume flat bottom topography $D(\bx)=D_0$ and with the same initial and boundary conditions as before.
-Moreover, for theoretical purposes we assume that the domain $\Omega\subset\R^2$ is smooth (at least piecewise smooth with no reentrant corners).
-The equations are simplified and can be written as
+In this section we study the well-posedness of the initial-boundary value problem (\ref{eq:bbm2a})--(\ref{eq:bcs})).
+For simplicity we first consider flat bottom topography $D(\bx)=D_0$ and with the same initial and boundary conditions as before.
+For theoretical purposes we consider the system in dimensionless and scaled variables with $\varepsilon=\sigma^2$, and also we assume that the domain $\Omega\subset\R^2$ is smooth (at least piecewise smooth with no reentrant corners).
+The equations are simplified by dropping the tilde from the notation, and the initial-boundary value problem \eqref{eq:bbm2a}, \eqref{eq:ics}, \eqref{eq:bcs} can be written as